-Take a tour of the Galapagos, Great Barrier Reef, Thailand, Brazil, Antarctica, and more after the break.
+Keep reading to take a tour of the Galapagos, Great Barrier Reef, Thailand, Brazil, Antarctica, and more.

 Galapaguera de Cerro Colorado, Galapagos, Ecaudor